ncssar/gpsio/README.md

 # Installing GPSIO
-A Windows installer (using Nullsoft Scriptable Install System) is in final testing.
-Until it is published, please follow the manual installation process:
+A Windows installer (using Nullsoft Scriptable Install System) is available above.
+Until installers for MacOS and Linux are published, please follow the manual installation process:

 ## Manual installation